Athens

 By Air

 The Athens Urban Transport Organization (http://www.oasa.gr) provides 24-hour bus service to the downtown area.
 Four dedicated express routes are available: Line E94 deposits passengers at the Ethniki Amyna metro station.
 Rides exit every 15-30 minutes.
 Line E95 services Syntagma Square and departs every 15-35 minutes.
 Line E96 attends Pireaus Port, exiting every 20-40 minutes.
-Rides for all three lines take 45-60 minutes and inexpensive.
+Rides for all three lines take 45-60 minutes.
 Line E97 connects the airport with the Dafini metro station.

 Taxis are easy to find outside the terminal.
 Rides, depending on traffic, last 30-60 minutes.